aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Convert JPEG to TIFF and Create Multi-Frame TIFF Images with Aspose.Imaging for .NET
+# Learn to Convert JPEG to TIFF and Create Multi-Frame TIFF Images Using Aspose.Imaging for .NET

 ## Introduction